3liSame7/-Document-Rule-Engine/Document_Extraction.md

 ---

 **2\.
-Q\&A Alignment**
+File extraction methods**

-**Question:** What tools and methods would you use to extract data from PDFs or images?
+**tools and methods would used to extract data from PDFs or images:
- **Answer:**

 * **Primary:** RAGFlow’s DeepDoc module, which combines vision and layout analysis to perform OCR on text blocks, tables, captions and more.

-* **Fallback:** PDFPlumber or PyMuPDF, for reliable text extraction, Tesseract OCR (with tuned language/model settings) for scanned images if DeepDoc’s confidence falls below 80 %.
+* **Fallback:** PDFPlumber for reliable text extraction, Tesseract OCR (with tuned language/model settings) for scanned images if DeepDoc’s confidence falls below 80 %.

-*Rationale:* DeepDoc handles complex, multi­format layouts end-to-end; PDFPlumber/Tesseract step in when confidence is low.

-**Question:** How would you extract fields such as dates, totals, and names?
+**Extracting fields such as dates, totals, and names:

- **Answer:**
+1. **DeepDoc Extraction (Primary Approach):**
+   - Use **RAGFlow’s DeepDoc** module as the main extractor for **field segmentation**.
+   - Leverages layout and vision analysis to automatically identify key fields like `invoice_total`, `contract_date`, and `signature_date`.
+   - Supports detection of:
+     - Text blocks (paragraphs, headings)
+     - Tables and key-value pairs
+     - Spatial relationships between fields and values

+2. **Template-Based Enhancements (Optional Layer):**
-1. **Template-Based Segmentation:** In RAGFlow, define regex or label templates for fields like invoice\_total, contract\_date, signature\_date, etc.
+   - Where DeepDoc's extraction is uncertain or layouts are highly variable, define regex or label-based templates to match fields like totals and dates.

-2. **DeepDoc Extraction:** Map the OCR/text outputs to these predefined fields.

-3. **Prompt-Driven Normalization:** Use an LLM prompt to verify and normalize each extracted value (for example, stripping currency symbols and converting dates to ISO format).
+3. **Prompt-Driven Normalization (Fine-Tuning):**
+   - After extraction, optionally send field values to an LLM to:
+     - Normalize numbers (e.g., strip currency symbols).
+     - Convert date formats to ISO 8601 standard (`YYYY-MM-DD`).
+     - Correct common OCR artifacts.

+4. **Confidence Threshold & Human Review:**
+   - If DeepDoc’s extraction confidence is below 80%:
+     - Fallback to PDFPlumber or Tesseract OCR.
-4. **Confidence Threshold & Human Review:** Flag any extraction with confidence below 80 % for manual inspection in the RAGFlow UI.
+     - Flag the document for human validation in the RAGFlow UI.
 ---

 **3\.
 RAGFlow as Primary Extraction Engine**